Other Application Questions

 A: Yes, you do have to submit both applications.

-In addition, please be sure you have completed and submitted either the CSUN graduate application through CSU Mentor OR, if you are a pre-major student or a student currently enrolled in another CSUN Master’s program, the Change of Objective form through Grad Studies before submitting the departmental application.
+In addition, please be sure you have completed and submitted either the CSUN graduate application through Cal State Apply OR, if you are a student currently enrolled in another CSUN Master’s program, the Change of Objective form through Admissions and Records before submitting the departmental application.

 Q: Do I need to submit both electronic and paper applications by the departmental application deadline?